Railway coupling: Balance lever coupling

-The balance lever coupling, also central buffer coupling with two screw coupling, is a coupler commonly used on narrow gauge railroads with tight curves.
-By swapping the pulling and pushing devices, the standard screw coupling used on standard gauge railroads became a center buffer coupling with one screw coupling on each side of the buffer.
+The balance lever coupling, also known as a central buffer coupling with two screw couplings, is a coupler commonly used on narrow gauge railroads with tight curves.
+By swapping the pulling and pushing devices, the standard screw coupling used on standard-gauge railroads became a center buffer coupling, with one screw coupling on each side of the buffer.
 The screw couplers are connected to a compensating lever that pivots on a vertical trunnion on the center buffer rod, allowing an even distribution of tractive forces between the two screw couplers.